-You probably matched the criteria the marketers were looking for their campaign.
+You probably matched the criteria the marketers were looking for in their campaign.
 But how did that postcard or letter end up in your mailbox and into your hands?

 What is EDDM?

-EDDM or Every Door Direct Mail, is a service USPS provides and defines as:
+EDDM, or Every Door Direct Mail, is a service USPS provides and defines as: